-For periods greater than 12 months absolute performance, benchmark performance and relative performance is annualized.
+For periods greater than 12 months absolute performance, benchmark performance and relative performance is annualised.
 For example, a cumulative return over exactly three years generates an n of 3.
 A cumulative return over 16 months should be scaled by n = 12/16.
 This formula is implemented for the benchmark performance as well.

-Returns Measured in International Currency (in the following CCY for currency)
+Returns Measured in the international Currency Basket (in the following CCY for currency)